-Therefore, organizations around the world have to embrace this ESG integration philosophy as soon as they can.
+Therefore, organisations around the world have to embrace this ESG integration philosophy as soon as they can.
 So far, it represents only around 2% of the total investment fund universe.
-But this rate is bound to grow fast, as most of asset management firms view ESG analysis and integration as both return enhancing and risk mitigating.
+But this rate is bound to grow fast, as most of asset management firms view ESG analysis and integration as both returns enhancing and risk-mitigating.

 ESG Is Trending in the Right Direction